ConnorYelle/Mini-Shopify/README.md

 ### Tommy Milestone 3 Contribution

 ### Owen Milestone 3 Contributions
+- Implemented the purchase checkout page
+- Fixed bug in cart and cart controller
+- Added display of items to store

 ### Jonas Milestone 3 Contributions
 - Implemented the invoice generator for an order.